mod/layer3-dcn-whitepaper/template/layer3-whitepaper.md

 # Introduction

+Since Bitcoin and Binance, many Engineers and traders work together in crypto, While most trader only use CEX, the trading occurs in isolated silos, each CEX / DEX has their own markets and unlike traditional finance those markets are not global.

+Blockchain has brought decentralized computation, but it far from being able scale to what traditional finance is today, due to the consensus algorithm which requires node to agree on the version of the state.

 # Background

 Crypto-currency trade is real, but there is no ECN and clearing house to help scaling and interconnecting the whole industry